tezos-reward-distributor-organization/tezos-reward-distributor/docs/plugins.md

 For simple security, configure a random token (alphanumeric string) to be included in the root JSON object.
 Your receiver script should verify this token before accepting data.

 Your script can return a short message in the response body.
 This will be displayed on the TRD console and written to the TRD logs.

+**NOTE**: The webhook plugin supports administrative notifications which includes 'subject', 'message', and payouts records.

 ### Example JSON Object